-The larger sensor head rectangular box houses the in-beam receive optics for present weather sensing and associated photodiode and preamplifier electronics.
-The in-beam light passes through a horizontal line aperture to increase the precipitation detection sensitivity to particles falling vertically.
+The larger sensor rectangular box houses the in-beam receive optics for present weather sensing, the off-axis receive optics for visibility sensing, and associated photo diodes and preamplifier electronics.
+As shown in Figure 2, the in-beam light passes through a horizontal line aperture to increase the precipitation detection sensitivity to particles falling vertically.
+The full aperture is used on the off-axis optics.